developer-portal/content/tech/languages/python/multiple-pythons.md

 [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 ### Others

-For Jython, the virtualenv and tox invocation is currently unfortunately broken;
-we are planning to fix it.

 MicroPython does not support virtual environments.
 It does have a rudimentary pip replacement called